Turquoise at a Glance

 Amazonite

-Amazonite's courage-enhancing energy combines perfectly with Turquoise's communication power — together they create an unstoppable combination for speaking your truth with both clarity and bravery
+Amazonite's courage-enhancing energy pairs well with Turquoise's communication power — together they help you speak your truth with both clarity and bravery

 Lapis Lazuli